 Grant schema-level privileges.

-GaussDB supports TABLESPACE causes in CREATE TABLE and CREATE INDEX statements.
+GaussDB supports TABLESPACE clauses in CREATE TABLE and CREATE INDEX statements.
 However, if the specified tablespace does not exist in GaussDB, the CREATE TABLE and CREATE INDEX statements will fail to be executed.
 The default tablespace is recommended.

 TABLESPACE (Tablespace mapping has higher priority than this configuration.)